surftrips.co

 Frequently asked

-Peahi (Jaws) is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Peahi (Jaws) is a reef bottom, massive heavy right-hand reef, big-wave tow and paddle, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Peahi (Jaws)